dmijatovic/todo-api-bench/todo-fast-api/README.md

 At the moment the fastest api solution with python seem to be [FastAPI using async SQL database](https://fastapi.tiangolo.com/advanced/async-sql-databases/).
 For database we use PostgreSQL (as with others).

 In the first version I decided not to use SqlAlchemy to keep api simple and light.
-The databases module supports thebasic CRUD queries I want to test.
+The databases module supports the basic CRUD queries I want to test.
+**In select statement there is a LIMIT set to 50 todo list items!**

 ## Usage